We are currently supporting humanitarian responses in multiple locations - Find out more

 Between 1-3 July 2024, 35 learners – 31 women and 4 men – convened in Islamabad to undertake the in-person training component of the programme.

-Participants were drawn from a range of organisations including international NGOS – including Street Child and Save the Children – UN agencies, local/national organisations, and government agencies.
+Participants were drawn from a range of organisations including international NGOs – including Street Child and Save the Children – UN agencies, local/national organisations, and government agencies.

 The Women in EiE Fundamentals Pakistan programme was carefully designed to support women EiE/education professionals working on project sites where they may face limited access to capacity strengthening support.